The tour begins and ends at VBT Headquarters in Bristol,

 the largest of the Champlain Islands.
 Here, lake views and gentle terrain make

 for very pleasant cycling.
-Along the way, we'll stop for a picnic lunch.
-After
+We'll board the Island Line Bike Ferry for a short

-Marketplace and find a spot for dinner on your own in one of the many
+Marketplace and find a spot for dinner on our own in one of the many

 restaurants within walking distance of the inn.